Our Everest base camp trek tips cover everything from permits and teahouses to where to get the best views

 Regardless, it’s much better to stick to a carb-heavy vegetarian diet as it’s just what you need on a long high-altitude trek such as this.

-I found I was spending around 3,000 NPR ($30 USD) per day on food, hot drinks and snacks – and that often included a fee for charging a device, a hot shower or wifi.
+I found I was spending around $20-30 USD per day on food, hot drinks and snacks – and that often included a fee for charging a device, a hot shower or wifi.

-Can I take a shower during the trek?
+19. Can I take a shower during the Everest base camp trek?

-There are some hot showers at teahouses on the trail at an additional cost (300-500 NPR / $3-5 USD).
+There are some hot showers at teahouses on the trail at an additional cost ($3-5 USD).
 I took two hot showers during the trek.
 The rest of the time I just had cold-water washes.

 Only have showers at teahouses with solar heaters.
 Don’t use water heated by wood, as a lack of firewood in villages is a big environmental concern in Nepal.
 Your guide will be able to advise you.

 All high-altitude treks involve a certain degree of risk.
-However, if you follow these tips for trekking to Everest base camp, along with the advice of your guide and adhere to the set acclimatisation itinerary, then most healthy people will complete the trek without any serious issues.
+However, if you follow these Everest base camp trek tips, along with the advice of your guide and adhere to the set acclimatisation itinerary, then most healthy people will complete the trek without any serious issues.

 The important thing with high-altitude trekking is to not rush, go at your pace and listen to your body.
 Read our detailed guide on how to identify, treat and prevent altitude sickness symptoms.